Cognigy/Documentation/docs/insights/glossary.md

 ## N

 _**NLU Performance**_
-: A dashboard in Cognigy Insights that provides a comprehensive view of your virtual agent's natural language understanding (NLU) capabilities.
+: A dashboard in Cognigy Insights that provides a comprehensive view of your AI Agent's natural language understanding (NLU) capabilities.
 It enables you to monitor and enhance message comprehension, intent recognition, and execution efficiency.
 For more information, read the [NLU Performance](dashboards/nlu-performance.md) documentation.

 ## O